ThirdAILabs/PRISM/local_setup/README.md

         - Maintains secure communication with proper headers and protocols This setup enables secure external access while allowing flexible internal routing configuration.

-    1. open `/etc/nginx/sites-available/app-proxy` file with vim/nano and edit the `proxy_pass` line to the IP you are using to host
+    1. open `/etc/nginx/sites-available/app-proxy` file with vim/nano and edit the `proxy_pass` line to the IP/PORT you are using to host

         ```
            server {